DietkeSt/ux-ventures/README.md

 ### Acknowledgement

-- Thanks to my husband, Kim Steindel, for providing written content for the website.
+- Thanks to my husband, (the carrer coach) **Kim Steindel**, for providing written content for the website.
-- Thanks to my mentor, Iuliia Konovalova, for providing great guidance and tips for this project.
+- Thanks to my mentor, **Iuliia Konovalova**, for providing great guidance and tips for this project.